cookieclicker123/llm_app_example/README.md

 ### Inspecting Redis Data

-You can directly view the history stored in Redis:
+You can directly view the *chat history* stored in Redis:

 1.  **Connect to Redis:**
     ```bash